IepIweidieng/TJAPlayer3/tja.md

 Specification by Komi: <https://docs.google.com/document/d/17GKK9U5S_eT97oTwgB6tMMNQsQm2uhp-OIhBMv2Mgso>

-Specify the version-numbered set of the OpenTaiko-OutFox standard TJA features required by the TJA file.
+Specify the version-numbered set of the OpenTaiko-OutFox standard TJA **spec**ification required by the TJA file.

 Simulators may choose to keep the enabled set of TJA features unchanged.
 If the specified feature set isn't supported by the simulator, a warning should be emitted, and the simulator may choose the accept or reject such TJA files.